spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

-The spot-based approach finds spots in each image volume based on the brightness of regions relative to their surroundings and then builds a :term:`spot trace<Feature (Spot, Pixel) Trace>` using the appropriate ``TraceBuildingStrategies``.
+The spot-based approach finds spots in each image volume based on the brightness of regions relative to their surroundings and then builds a :term:`spot trace<Feature (Spot, Pixel) Trace>` using the appropriate :ref:`TraceBuildingStrategies<howto_tracebuildingstrategies>`.
 The spot traces can then be mapped, or *decoded*, to codewords in the codebook using a :py:class:`.DecodeSpotsAlgorithm`.

 .. list-table::
    :widths: auto